process-analytics/bpmn-visualization-examples/README.md

 - python3: `python3 -m http.server 8002` and go to http://localhost:8002/examples/
 - nodejs/npm: `npx http-server --port 8003  -o ./examples` and your default web browser opens http://localhost:8003/examples/
 - .... your own lovely web server

+## 🚸 Prerequisites for reuse in projects

+Some examples are provided for direct use in the web browser.
+I you want to integrate their related code in a project, adaptations may be required.
+In particular, TypeScript users should read the paragraph about the [TypeScript support in the bpmn-visualization README](https://github.com/process-analytics/bpmn-visualization-js/#-typescript-support) and check the [examples projects](#projects) in this repository.

 ## 👁️‍🗨️ Demos